skinnybeans/headat/content/contacts/_index.md

 ---
-title: "Contact"
+title: "Appointments"
 featured_image: '/images/banner_narrow.png'
 menu: main
 ---

-My custom contact page
+To make an appointment, please contact one of the clinics below.